TorchDR/TorchDR/README.rst

 ``TorchDR`` is an open-source **dimensionality reduction (DR)** library using PyTorch [20]_.
 Its goal is to accelerate the development of new DR methods by providing a common simplified framework.

-DR aims to construct a low-dimensional representation (or embedding) of an input dataset that best preserves its geometry encoded via a pairwise affinity matrix .
-To this end, DR methods optimize the embedding such that its associated pairwise affinity matches the input affinity.

-``TorchDR`` provides a general framework for solving problems of this form.
-Defining a DR algorithm solely requires providing an ``Affinity`` object for both input and embedding as well as an objective function.
+DR aims to construct a **low-dimensional representation (or embedding)** of an input dataset that best preserves its **geometry encoded via a pairwise affinity matrix** .
+To this end, DR methods optimize the embedding such that its **associated pairwise affinity matches the input affinity**. ``TorchDR`` provides a general framework for solving problems of this form.
+Defining a DR algorithm solely requires choosing or implementing an ``Affinity`` object for both input and embedding as well as an objective function.
-Code for other aspects, including optimization, is shared across methods.
-It ensures a fair benchmarking focusing on core differences.

 Benefits of ``TorchDR`` include: